Gino Recchia NBC26 Weather Forecast

 There may be a few patches of drizzle.

-On the day after Christmas there are some signs of a weak system that could bring some light rain showers with temperatures in the mid-40s.
+On the day after Christmas there are some signs of a weak system that could bring some light rain showers or drizzle with temperatures in the mid-40s.